 Getting to Nathu La Pass

 Nathu La Pass is 56 km from Gangtok.
-The trip can be completed in 2 hours if there is no traffic.
+You can complete the trip in two hours if there is no traffic.
 It is best to start from Gangtok by 7:00 am to avoid traffic jams.
 We came across several military trucks on the route.
 A number of army camps function near the border.

 I found this engaging sign on the Gangtok-Nathula Road.
 Black Cats Division of Indian Army guards Sikkim borders.
 The formation sign on top is that of the Black Cats.